I am a Jungian analyst and psychotherapist working in private practice in Newmarket, NH. I offer confidential psychotherapy to adults and couples.

 A Jungian approach is based on the works of Swiss psychiatrist Carl Gustav Jung (1875 – 1961) who developed a comprehensive model of the psyche for human development.
 Jungian analysis or psychotherapy is a type of therapy that uses both conscious and unconscious perspectives to help guide the therapy.
 Together, you and I explore your dreams, day dreams, art work or other important symbols that may be influencing your life.
 Jung stated “The aim of psychotherapy…is to acquire steadfastness and philosophic patience in the face of suffering.
 Life demands for its completion and fulfillment a balance between joy and sorrow”.
 Jung encouraged working toward a “higher point of view where both the conscious and unconscious are represented”.
 A Jungian approach promotes optimal growth of the personality, which Carl Jung called individuation.

 A Mindfulness-based approach guides my sensitivity, presence and thoughtfulness as I attend to your needs and growth.
-I use mindfulness as a therapeutic tool to help you explore and reshape habitual thoughts, behaviors and emotional reactions.
+I use mindfulness and Buddhist Psychology tenets as therapeutic tools to help you explore and reshape habitual thoughts, behaviors and emotional reactions.